Peterbotliang/FYP/README.md

 # FYP

-This are the notes of FYP
+These are the notes of FYP